Benitmulindwa/FigmaFlet/README.md

 ## 📝Author
 Benit Mulindwa - [GitHub](https://github.com/benitmulindwa)

-### Acknowledgments
+### ❤️Acknowledgments
-Special thanks to the [tkinterdesigner](https://github.com/ParthJadhav/Tkinter-Designer?tab=readme-ov-file) and [Figma](https://figma.com) communities for their support and inspiration.
+- Special thanks to the [tkinterdesigner](https://github.com/ParthJadhav/Tkinter-Designer?tab=readme-ov-file) and [Figma](https://figma.com) communities for their support and inspiration.
+- ⭐Star this Repo: if you find it useful.
 ### Contact
 For questions, suggestions, or feedback, feel free to open an issue or reach out to mulindwabenit@gmail.com.
-Connect with me on [LINKEDIN](https://www.linkedin.com/in/benit-mulindwa-06b11122a/)
+Connect with me on [LINKEDIN](https://www.linkedin.com/in/benit-mulindwa-06b11122a/).